IRS Lock-in Letter: How to Handle It if You Receive One?

 What is an IRS Lock-in Letter?

-The IRS may issue a lock-in letter if they believe an employee’s withholding allowances are incorrect, which could result in underpayment of taxes.
+The IRS may issue a lock-in letter if it believes an employee’s withholding allowances are incorrect, which could result in underpayment of taxes.
 This could occur if an employee claims too many allowances on their W-4 form, leading to insufficient tax withholding.

 When an employer receives an IRS lock-in letter, they must adjust the employee’s withholding according to the instructions provided in the letter.
 This means the employer must use the withholding rate specified by the IRS in the lock-in letter, regardless of what the employee’s W-4 form indicates.